ashvardanian/StringZilla/rust/README.md

 ### Dynamic vs Compile-Time Dispatch

-The `dynamic-dispatch` feature (on by default) controls how the C kernels select a SIMD backend, mirroring the C library's `SZ_DYNAMIC_DISPATCH` macro:
+The `dynamic-dispatch` feature (on by default) controls how the C kernels select a SIMD backend, mirroring the C library's `SZ_DYNAMIC_DISPATCH` macro.
+The build script decides which ISA tiers to enable from two independently probed facts, using the same checked-in `probes/` sources as the CMake build:

+- the __compile set__ — tiers this toolchain can emit, learned by try-compiling `probes/<arch>_<tier>.c` (tiny programs reusing the real kernels' `target` pragmas and intrinsics, so broken or old toolchains are caught up front);
+- the __run set__ — tiers this machine can execute, learned by compiling and _running_ `probes/run_capabilities.c` on native builds.
+  When cross-compiling, the target description (`-C target-cpu=…` / `-C target-feature=+…`, surfaced as `CARGO_CFG_TARGET_FEATURE`) stands in for the machine.

+The two sets are independent — an old compiler on a new CPU misses tiers the machine could run, a new compiler on an old CPU can emit tiers the machine would trap on — and the dispatch mode picks the gate:

-- __On (default):__ every ISA tier is compiled and the best one is chosen _at load_ through a dispatch table — the same model as the precompiled `stringzilla_shared` C library.
+- __On (default):__ every tier in the _compile set_ is built, and the best one is chosen _at load_ through a dispatch table — the same model as the precompiled `stringzilla_shared` C library.
   One binary runs optimally on any CPU of the target architecture, at the cost of one indirect call per operation.
+  Two constraints bound the optimism, both expressed in the probes rather than in build-system code: the SVE probes refuse Apple targets outright (no Apple CPU implements SVE, so the kernels could compile but never dispatch), and targets whose built library performs no runtime CPU detection — WebAssembly and OS-less exotica, inferred by compile-probing the header's own `SZ_CAPABILITIES_RUNTIME_DETECTABLE_` — stay within the target description, since no load-time masking exists there.
-- __Off:__ each function is resolved _at compile time_ to the single newest tier the toolchain supports (for WebAssembly: `v128relaxed` when available, else `v128`).
+- __Off:__ each function is resolved _at compile time_ to the newest tier in the _intersection_ of the compile and run sets — the analog of including the header-only `stringzilla_header` in your own translation unit with `-march` describing the deployment CPU.
-  There is no table and no constructor, the unused tiers are dead-code-stripped, and the call goes straight to the kernel — the analog of including the header-only `stringzilla_header` in your own translation unit.
+  There is no table and no constructor, the unused tiers are dead-code-stripped, and the call goes straight to the kernel.

 Removing the indirection trades flexibility for speed.
-The resulting binary __bakes in one ISA tier__, so it is not portable across CPUs (a build that selected AVX-512 will fault on an older host) — it is intended for WebAssembly and for "build where you run" deployments.
+A compile-time binary built natively is __tuned to the build machine__ ("build where you run"): the run probe may enable tiers beyond the declared target features, and the build prints a warning when it does, because the result is not portable to older CPUs.
 In exchange, call-bound operations get faster: a short-input `sz_find` microbenchmark on this machine ran ~15% more calls per second without the table (≈205 → ≈240 Mcalls/s for 8–64 B inputs).
 The win shrinks as inputs grow and the SIMD kernel, rather than the call overhead, dominates.